emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 ## Schema Evolution

-A table has a known set of low-valued field identifiers.
+A table has a known set of low-valued field Ids.
 Any unused field id can be used in a future version.
 If a field (as is normal) is implicitly assigned an id, new fields can only be added at the end of the table.
 Internally this translates into new versions getting ever